 The tasks of the Board of Directors are laid down in the Rules of Procedure for the Board of Directors, which govern the Board's responsibilities and duties and the administrative procedures of the Board, including which matters are subject to Board consideration and rules for convening and holding meetings.
-The Board's Rules of Procedures also contain rules regarding the general manager's duty to inform the Board about important matters and to ensure that Board decisions are implemented.
-There are also provisions intended to ensure that company employees and other parties involved are adequately informed of Board decisions, and see to it that the guidelines for preparing matters for Board consideration are followed.
-Other instructions to the Board and clarification of its duties, authorisations and responsibilities in respect of the general management are provided through routine communication.
+The Board's Rules of Procedure also contain rules regarding the CEO's duty to inform the Board about important matters and to ensure that Board decisions are implemented.
+There are also provisions intended to ensure that company employees and other parties involved are adequately informed of Board decisions, and that the guidelines for preparing matters for Board consideration are followed.
+Other instructions to the Board and clarification of its duties, authorisations and responsibilities in respect of the executive management are provided through routine communication.
+The Rules of Procedure for the Board of Directors may be found on Orkla's website.

-The Rules of Procedure further establish that a Board member must not take part in the consideration of or a decision on an issue that is of such importance to himself or herself or to any related party that the member must be considered to have an obvious personal or financial interest in the matter.
+The Rules of Procedure further establish that no Board member may take part in the consideration of or a decision on a matter that is of such importance to himself or herself or to any related party that the member must be considered to have an obvious personal or financial interest in the matter.
 It is incumbent upon each Board member to consider on an ongoing basis whether there are matters which, from an objective point of view, are liable to undermine the general confidence in that Board member's independence and impartiality, or which could give rise to conflicts of interest in connection with the Board of Directors' consideration of the matter.
 Such matters must be taken up with the Board Chair.
-According to the Orkla Code of Conduct, employees must on their own initiative inform their superior if they should recuse themselves from dealing with or if they have a conflict of interest in connection with a matter, and consequently should not take part in considering such matters.
+According to the Orkla Code of Conduct, employees must on their own initiative inform their superior if they may need to recuse themselves from dealing with or if they may have a conflict of interest in connection with a matter, and must not take part in considering such matters.